KaniBog/global-layoffs-mysql-project/README.md

 # 🧩 9.
 Main Takeaways

-### ✔️ The U.S. is responsible for the majority of global layoffs
-### ✔️ Some industries cut deeper than people realize
-### ✔️ 2022–2023 were the peak years
-### ✔️ Layoffs were a long wave, not a one-time event
-### ✔️ Several companies nearly shut down entirely

 This dataset reflects global instability in a way headlines never fully capture.

-🧩 9.
-Main Takeaways
 Here’s the entire project condensed:
-🇺🇸 The U.S. drives most global layoffs — not due to weakness, but size 📉 Some industries cut deeper than headlines suggest
+###🇺🇸 The U.S. drives most global layoffs — not due to weakness, but size
+###📉 Some industries cut deeper than headlines suggest
-📅 2022–2023 were peak disruption years
+####📅 2022–2023 were peak disruption years
-🌊 Layoffs formed a multi-year wave, not an isolated shock 🏚 Several companies nearly shut down entirely (80–98% layoffs) Global layoffs tell a story of:
+###🌊 Layoffs formed a multi-year wave, not an isolated shock
+###🏚 Several companies nearly shut down entirely (80–98% layoffs)

+##Global layoffs tell a story of:
-Over-scaling
+ - Over-scaling
-Economic tightening
+ - Economic tightening
-Technology overinvestment
+ - Technology overinvestment
-And rapid reversal when conditions changed
+ - And rapid reversal when conditions changed

 ---

-# 🧠 10.
-Reflections
+# ***🧠 10.
+Reflections***

-This project reminded me how much data can reveal about human lives.
+This project reminded me that data is never just data — it’s a window into human lives.

-Behind each number is:
+Every row in this dataset represents a moment where something changed:

+- Someone’s job suddenly vanished
-- A family affected
+- A family had to adjust overnight
-- A career disrupted
+- A career path was interrupted
-- A team dissolved
+- A team that once collaborated splintered apart
-- A company struggling to survive
+- A company tried, and sometimes failed, to stay alive

-Using SQL helped transform chaotic raw data into a clear narrative about global economic stress.

-This wasn’t just analysis —
-it was a real look into how unpredictable the modern job market has become.

-***🧠 10.
-Reflections
-This project reminded me that data isn’t just math — it's people.
-Each row represents:
-Someone’s job disappearing
-A family facing uncertainty
-A company trying to survive
-A team dissolving overnight
-SQL gave structure to chaos.
-Tableau brought clarity to patterns.
+Layoffs aren’t abstract events.
+They ripple through households, communities, and entire industries.

+Working through this analysis showed me how SQL can turn raw, disorganized chaos into a structured story.
+Tableau helped reveal patterns hidden behind thousands of scattered events.

+Together, they painted a picture that headlines rarely capture:
-And this case study revealed the emotional and economic reality behind global instability.
+the emotional and economic turbulence behind global workforce instability.

-This was more than analysis.
-It was a global story.***
+This wasn’t just a technical exercise —
+it was a reminder of how interconnected data is with real people, real struggles, and real resilience.

 ---